businessabstraction/dacemo/README.md

 Provide unifying, Data-Centric, Ontology-based integrated qualitative model of enterprise in a way that can be understood and navigated by untrained enterprise users.
 The model will contain.

 * Explicitly modelled
-  - Motivation
+  - Business Motivations
-  - Processes
+  - Business Processes
-  - Data
-  - Capabilities
+  - Business Capabilities
 * Imported IT data
 * Imported personnel data
 * Imported Requirements, User Stories (in Spreadsheets)